jupyterlab/jupyterlab/README.md

 You can [install](http://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) JupyterLab using `conda`, `pip`, or `pipenv`.

-Note: For all methods of installation, **if you are using a version of Jupyter Notebook earlier than 5.3**, then you must also run the following command after installation to enable the JupyterLab server extension:
+**If you are using a version of Jupyter Notebook earlier than 5.3**, then you must also run the following command after installation to enable the JupyterLab server extension:

 ```bash